Audition & Portfolio Review

 Drawing From Observation

-Please also include an original drawing from observation.
+One of your pieces must be an original drawing from observation.
 Not from a photo.
 Arrange clothes or shoes from your wardrobe in a clear space in front of you.
 Using graphite or charcoal, sketch what you see.

 Sketchbook